Access4all/a11y-checklist/en/tags/what-has-focus-bookmarklet/README.md

 ## Description

-Gibt das aktuell fokussierte Element in der JavaScript-Konsole aus.
-Praktisch, wenn man herausfinden will, was für ein Element gerade fokussiert ist (und es sich aber bspw. ausserhalb des sichtbaren Bereichs befindet, weil es "falsch" versteckt worden ist).

-<https://codepen.io/svinkle/pen/WgYRxq>🇩🇪 Currently only available in German.
+🇩🇪 Currently only available in German.